 - Examination of the music and story of the current Mill City Summer Opera production

-We partner with Cristo Rey Jesuit School, Lundstrum Center and Project Success to deliver our Opera is Epic program.
-Through the workshop series, these youth see themselves—usually for the first time—as part of a broader artistic community.
-This exposure has the potential to diversify future opera companies, and inspires participants to pursue careers as performers and crew members.
+Our program partners with Project Success, Lundstrum Center, Northside Child Development Center, and is expanding with each season to deliver Opera is Epic.
+Through the workshop series, youth see themselves—usually for the first time—as part of a broader artistic community.
+This exposure has the potential to diversify future opera companies, inspires participants to pursue careers as artists, and instills an appreciation and understanding of opera and theatre from a young age.

-Students and their family members from all three of these incredible organizations are invited to attend a dress rehearsal performance and experience live opera.
+We invite students and their family members from all three of these incredible organizations to attend our final dress rehearsal performance and experience live opera under the stars.
 Sharing this cultural experience together serves as a starting point for rich conversations about how opera relates to their lives.

 With these partnerships, our teaching artists help students from a variety of cultures and backgrounds make connections on how theatre and opera can help build empathy, foster self-confidence, and build vital skills in their daily lives.
 This approach allows us to go beyond the workshops and performances, and provide a basis for building community around arts.